Baby Sleep Regressions: Ages and Everything You Need To Know to Handle Them

 • Don’t be afraid to offer extra feedings.
 Growth spurts can be a component of regressions that affect sleep, so don’t worry about offering an extra nighttime feeding (or even daytime feeding) here and there.
 Remember – this is temporary!
 You will eventually return to your normal schedule.

 • Offer comfort as needed, but avoid making new (or reinstating old) bad habits.
-You will definitely need to offer your baby or toddler plenty of extra kisses and cuddles during a sleep regression.
+You may need to offer your baby or toddler plenty of extra kisses and cuddles during a sleep regression.
 This is okay!
 But avoid creating new sleep associations.
 Avoid rocking your baby to sleep regularly, or nursing her to sleep.
 Avoid reinstating old bad habits, too.
 If you have weaned your toddler off the pacifier, for example, don’t revert to offering the pacifier during a sleep regression.

 • Solicit help, and lean hard on your partner.
 These regressions last for a while (up to 4-6 weeks, in some cases!)
 And if you are doing your due diligence, and trying to cope while not creating new sleep associations, you are bound to get tired.
 This is the time to ask for help from anyone who will offer it!
 Have friends or family members help you.
 (Have them help with your little one or help with household management.)